-The questionnaires are a long list of care and support that could be offered to people who are waiting for and having knee replacement surgery.
+The first questionnaire (round one) is a long list of components that could be offered in a care plan for people waiting for and having knee replacement surgery.

-We would like you to tell us what you think is important.
-There is space for you to write in things that are not on the list.
+We would like you to tell us what you think is most important.
+You can write in comments about components on the list.
+You can also write in things you think are important that are not on the list.